Minutes Networ (MNTX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Minutes Networ Historical Price

-According to the latest data gathered on Minutes Networ live price page, the current price of Minutes Networ is 0.1986USD.
+According to the latest data gathered on Minutes Networ live price page, the current price of Minutes Networ is 0.1834USD.
 The circulating supply of Minutes Networ(MNTX) is

 In the past 24 hours, Minutes Networ has shown a price movement of